• Home

 As a member-beneficiary of the Philippine Health Insurance Corporation (PhilHealth), it’s your obligation to ensure that all the information listed in your PhilHealth Member Data Record (MDR) are correct and accurate.
 Having wrong or inaccurate information in your MDR might cause unnecessary delays in the approval and releasing of your PhilHealth benefits, or even worse, outright denial of your application for benefits.

 You certainly don’t want to encounter any delays when claiming your PhilHealth benefits.
-That is why you should update your PhilHealth MDR whenever there are any changes in your personal information, such as a change of name due to marriage or a change of address and contact details.
+That is why you should update your PhilHealth MDR whenever there are any changes in your personal information, such as a change of status due to marriage or a change of address and contact details.
 You should also update your PhilHealth information if you want to add dependents.

-In this article, we’ll teach you how to update your PhilHealth MDR online as well as how to fill out the PhilHealth Member Registration Form (PMRF) properly.
+In this article, I’ll teach you how to update your PhilHealth MDR online as well as how to fill out the PhilHealth Member Registration Form (PMRF) properly.
 Make sure that you already know your PhilHealth identification number.
 Read this article to learn how to retrieve your PhilHealth number in case you’ve lost or forgotten it.

 When to Update Your PhilHealth MDR